jin09/blog/_posts/2021-10-29-state-design-pattern.md

 ## Requirements

 Let's say we want to design a single elevator system for a building with N floors (ignore 2 elevators as shown in the diagram).
-Each floor has 2 buttons - UP and DOWN which the users can press according to their convenience.
+Each floor has 2 buttons - UP and DOWN which the users can press based on whether they want to go up or down.

 <p align="center">
   <img height="500px" src="{{site.baseurl}}/assets/images/elevator-system.png">